tsackton/taelgar/Gazetteer/The Western Green Sea Region/Tollen/Tollen.md

 ### Downfall and Rebirth

-In 4050s, [[The Downfall]] Wars begin, and Tollen is cut off from the [[eastern Green Sea]], as long voyages become too dangerous.
+In 4050s, [[The Downfall]] Wars begin, and Tollen is cut off from the [[Eastern Green Sea]], as long voyages become too dangerous.
 The ocean itself turns violent, as storms wrack the seas and the great swamps to the south start to dry.
 By 4122, when [[The Downfall]] Wars have ended, Tollen is virtually abandoned, and the land that will become [[Sembara]] depopulated, settled by scattered villages of farmers, with [[Embry]] and a few other river towns among the only significant population settlements.

 By the 4200s, the Skaer have established themselves as the dominant mariner culture in the [[Western Green Sea]], and resettle and rebuild Tollen.
 Over the next 300 years, the Skaer grow stronger, spreading along the coast as far south as the mouth of the [[Semb]], raiding upriver for timber and impressed sailors to row their great ships, and seeking converts for their religion.
 Tollen develops as a major trade center for the emerging Skaer empire, and begins to grow again.